kepalas/docker-awscli-alpine/README.md

 # docker-awscli-alpine
-A Docker image with AWS CLI tools
+A Docker image based on Alpine 3.9 with [AWS CLI](https://aws.amazon.com/cli/).